 He sits on the bed, his head in his hands.
 He looks up when she enters, his expression unreadable.

 Molly does not know much.
 She does not know much past her violin or her mother’s piano.
 She does not know of the world much past the winters spent in isolation, the days without heat, the nights without love.
 She knows of family and friendship and that they are the lone suns in the darkness.

 She does not know what to say.
 She catches sight of his disappointed expression and does not know what to say.

 He has never understood or known or seen this – them for what they could be as she does.

-He has always been her friend and she has always loved him, but they have been oceans apart.
-Stormy seas have divided them and she has waited and waited for him.
-For weeks and months, but possibly her whole life.
+He has always been her friend and she has always fancied him, but they have been oceans apart.
+She has waited and waited for him.
+For weeks and months and years, but possibly her whole life.

 She feels electricity settling on the layer of her skin.
 She feels as though if she really listens, she can hear stars being born and fireflies learning to fly and rain giving way to sun.